 - 5.3: How are speech and language therapy, occupational therapy and physiotherapy services provided?

 We liaise with the Local Authority to access extra services and support using a referral system.
 Students and parents, class teachers and TAs will work collaboratively with therapists to implement strategies.
-We also have a HLTA who works 1:1 with students on programmes that have been discussed with the Speech and Language Therapist.

 - 5.4: What should I do if I think my child needs to be seen by a speech and language therapist, occupational therapist or physiotherapist?